App Intent-First Driven Development

 }

-Key points: stable identifier, meaningful representation, and fast queries that avoid launching heavy app flows.
+Key points: stable identifier, meaningful representation, flat stored properties, and fast queries that avoid launching heavy app flows.

 Intent Pattern